algolia/docsearch/docs/src/tips.md

 ---

-DocSearch can work with almost any website, but we found that some site structure yield more relevant result or faster indexing time.
+DocSearch can work with almost any website, but we found that some site structures yield more relevant result or faster indexing time.
 In this page we'll share some tips on how you can make the most out of DocSearch.

 ### Use a `sitemap.xml`

-If you provide a sitemap from your configuration, DocSearch will use it to diretly browse the pages to index.
+If you provide a sitemap in your configuration, DocSearch will use it to diretly browse the pages to index.
 Pages are still crawled which means we extract every compliant link.